 “Meanin’ no offense, sir, but I don’t think ye’re bein’ entirely truthful.
 I’ve caught ye fairly, and it’s my understandin’ that I’ve the right to ask a favor afore I set ye free.”

 “A favor is it?
 I’ll show ye a favor ye’ll soon regret!”

 Seamus suddenly found himself holding a squirming boar with wild red eyes and fearsome tusks.
-Its hot breath stank almost as bad as the mucky filth that was caked into the coarse bristles that covered its rough hide.
+Its hot breath stank almost as bad as the mucky filth caked into the coarse bristles covering its rough hide.
 The urgent, grunting squeals were near deafening, and Seamus wanted nothing more than to drop the loathsome creature and cover his ears.
 Instead, he closed his eyes and tightened his grip.
 He’d paid attention to the old folk tales and knew that this was a typical leprechaun trick.
 The illusion of a fierce boar wasn’t really dangerous.
 It was more like struggling with a restive child.
 All he had to do was hang on and wait.

 “Ah, but ye’re a sweet lad, after all.
 I’ve no desire whatever to leave these strong arms.”